 - Identify your equipment and supply needs and look for donations

 - Develop instruction agendas and plans of action for administrators, coaches and referees

 In order to promote the Soccer Across America program at the local levels and gain community involvement and awareness, certain equipment, services and financial support is needed.
 Some of these needs are:

 - Local organization, implementation and administration through volunteer coordinators

-- Caring volunteers willing to commit sufficient time to the program as referees, coaches, managers, drivers and chaperons
+- Caring volunteers willing to commit sufficient time to the program as referees, coaches, managers, chaperons

 - Fields or open playing areas

 - Local leadership, organizers and soccer clubs and leagues

 - State Association Soccer Across America Committee representative or coordinator

 - State Association Soccer Across America/Recreation Representative to the state Board of Directors